Music Hall at The Monastery 2021

 The Music Hall tradition in the UK dates back to the 1850s.
 The ‘halls’ replaced public houses as somewhere to eat, drink, and above all have fun!
 We aim to recreate this wonderful tradition on our Greatdays Music Hall event at the Monastery.
 You will enjoy music made famous by performers such as Marie Lloyd, Max Miller, Gracie Fields and George Formby.
 Sing along to all of the classics with our fantastic performers, enjoy a sumptuous 3-course luncheon at your table in the Great Nave, and allow us to entertain you!

 Whilst you go back in time with us, why not enter the best-dressed competition?
-We welcome all things Victorian: top hats, tails, bonnets, chimney sweeps and Pearly Kings and Queens! (dressing up optional)
+For the Music Hall we welcome all things Victorian: top hats, tails, bonnets, chimney sweeps and Pearly Kings and Queens!
+Or as it is also a St George’s Day celebration, your most patriotic attire is also very welcome!
+(Dressing up is optional.)

 Less than 10 people in your group?
 You can book here without sending us an enquiry!